Americans with Disabilities Program

 e.
 The complainant or his/her designee will receive a response within ten (10) business days of receipt of the complaints.
 The complainant will receive details of the investigation and if necessary, the appropriate actions taken to remedy the situation.

-V. Documentation of complaint information will be kept on file electronically at WCTA by the Customer Service Manager.
+V. Documentation of complaint information will be kept on file electronically at WCTA by the Program Manager.
 Complaint documentation must be retained for one (1) year; complaint summaries for five (5) years.

 Americans with Disabilities Act (ADA) Reasonable Modifications Policy

 GO Westmoreland will make reasonable modifications to its policies, practices, or procedures when requested to do so by individuals with disabilities when such accommodations are necessary to avoid discrimination based on disability.
 To learn more, click on the pdf download below.

 View and Download ADA Reasonable Modifications Policy

 Individuals who live outside of GO Westmoreland’s service area may apply for visitor status to use GO Westmoreland while in the area.
 Visitors will be provided with up to 21 days of ADA paratransit service in a 1 year time frame.
 Visitors are asked to contact GO to obtain a temporary eligibility prior to scheduling a reservation.
 To learn more, click on the pdf download below.

 ADA Visitor Policy